 Scale patterns can be classified into different types.
-In the following Liszt examples, a specific number of notes are grouped together in scale fragments.
+In the following examples by Liszt, a specific number of notes are grouped together in scale fragments:

-In the following Hummel examples, patterns are organised by interval.
+In the following examples by Hummel, scale patterns are organized by interval.

-The following Liszt examples show patterns with multiple simultaneous notes.
+The following examples by Liszt show scale patterns with dyads and triads.

-The following Hummel patterns contain a mix of different motions.
+The following scale patterns by Hummel contain a mix of different motions.

-More and other interesting piano methods with series of exercises are listed below.
-More can also be found on the platform publications.
+Other piano methods with series of exercises are listed below.
+More can also be found in the section publications.